HazyResearch/smallfry/README.md

     QuantEmbedding(num_embeddings=1000,    # vocabulary size
                    embedding_dim=50,       # embedding dimensionality
                    nbit=2,                 # the quantization precision
-                   embedding_file=<a GloVe style embedding file with 1000 rows>)
+                   embedding_file=<a GloVe format embedding file>)
 ```
-The input tensor and file can contain either quantized or unquantized values, the QuantEmbedding layer will automatically detect the quantize if unquantized values are given.
+If the input embedding matrix is uncompressed, the QuantEmbedding module will automatically compress it to the specified number of bits per entry.
+If the embedding matrix is already quantized (meaning its number of unique values is equal to 2^n_bit), the QuantEmbedding module will directly use these values without performing any additional compression.

-### Replace an existing embedding layer with a quantized embeding layer
+### Replace an existing embedding layer with a quantized embedding layer
-Another important scenerio is that given an existing model, one may want to replace all the PyTorch embedding layers with QuantEmbedding layer in a batch.
-We provide a helper function to achieve this in the following example where the new QuantEmbedding layers will directly initialize by quantizing the values in the original embedding layers.
+Given an existing model with one or more Embedding modules, one may want to replace all these modules with QuantEmbedding modules.
+This can be done using the following helper function which we provide:

 ```
 from smallfry import quantize_embed